ZackZhangzh/cs283project/src/arm_teleoperation/README.md

 2. **Workspace limits**: The end effector position is checked against predefined workspace boundaries
 3. **Joint limits**: The joint positions are checked against the robot's joint limits
 4. **Large movement detection**: Commands that would cause large joint movements are rejected
-5. **Emergency stop**: Releasing the Space key immediately stops the robot
+5. **Emergency stop**: Press the Space key to toggle control off, which immediately stops the robot

 ## Notes